francis-clairicia/EasyNetwork/docs/source/howto/serializers.rst

 This generator must return a pair of ``(packet, remainder)`` where ``packet`` is the deserialized packet and ``remainder`` is any superfluous trailing bytes that was useless.

-At each :keyword:`yield` checkpoint, the endpoint implementation sends the data received from the remote endpoint to the generator.
+At each :keyword:`yield` checkpoint, the endpoint implementation sends to the generator the data received from the remote endpoint.

 .. literalinclude:: ../_include/examples/howto/serializers/incremental_serializer/example2.py
    :pyobject: MyJSONSerializer.incremental_deserialize